operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 There are multiple things happening here:

 1. Dependent resources are explicitly created and can be access later by reference.
 2. Event sources are produced by the dependent resources, but needs to be explicitly registered in this case.
+3. The input html is validated, and error message is set in case it is invalid.
-3. Reconciliation is called explicitly, but here the workflow customization is fully in the hand of the developer.
+4. Reconciliation is called explicitly, but here the workflow customization is fully in the hand of the developer.
+5. An `Ingress` is created but only in case `exposed` flag set to true on custom resource.
-4. Status is set in a different way, this is just an alternative way to show, that the actual state can be read using the reference.
+6. Status is set in a different way, this is just an alternative way to show, that the actual state can be read using the reference.
 This could be written in a same way as in the managed example.

 See the full source code of